lfsalazarcruz/my-react-calculator/README.md

 Created with React.js: https://reactjs.org/.
 I'm replicating Apple's dashboard from Apple's Macbook Pro.

-1.- React-Calculator: Created with React.
-Created the calculator without watching any tutorials.
+1.- React-Calculator: Created the calculator without watching any tutorials.

 2.- React-WeatherApp: For the react-weatherapp I used the openweathermap.org API (https://openweathermap.org/api).
 Saw a couple of tutorials and read the documentation on how to use and connect the API to my react-app.